ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 To use multicast, a Preconnection is first created with the Local/Remote Endpoint specifying the any-source multicast (ASM) or source-specific multicast (SSM) multicast group and destination port number.

-Calling Initiate() on that Preconnection creates a Connection that can be used to send messages to the multicast group.
-The Connection object that is created will support Send() but not Receive().
+Calling `Initiate` on that Preconnection creates a Connection that can be used to send Messages to the multicast group.
+The Connection object that is created will support `Send` but not `Receive`.
 Any Connections created this way are send-only, and do not join the multicast group.
 The resulting Connection will have a Local Endpoint indicating the local interface to which the connection is bound and a Remote Endpoint indicating the multicast group.

-The following API calls can be used to configure a Preconnection before calling Initiate():
+The following API calls can be used to configure a Preconnection before calling `Initiate`:

 ~~~
 RemoteSpecifier.WithMulticastGroupIPv4(GroupAddress)